The Impact of Diet on Mental Health

 A healthy diet consists of a variety of foods from different food groups, including fruits, vegetables, whole grains, lean proteins, and healthy fats.
 It is essential to limit the intake of processed foods, sugary beverages, and foods high in saturated fats and sodium.
 Eating a diverse range of foods ensures that the body receives a wide array of nutrients necessary for optimal health.

-See also The Connection between Diet and Energy Levels
+See also The Connection Between Exercise and Energy Levels

 Recommended daily intake